 We are an expat family of five.
 My husband and I are both English teachers.
-The children, a girl and two boys, are 12, 10 and 6 years old.
-They all go to the local school.
+The children, a girl and two boys, are 13, 12 and 8 years old.

 After more than ten years in Spain, we moved to a finca of five acres in the heart of Extremadura.
 We run a B&B and are proud to see the business grow each year.

-We have 3 cats, Max, Ruby and Molly, chickens, and a dog called Dina.
-We tried having rabbits too, but they always ended up escaping.
+We have 3 cats, Ruby, Molly and Tinkerbell, and a dog called Dina.
 There were plans to have a couple of donkeys or goats, but they have been put on hold.
 Instead, we let our neigbour's cows graze on our land.

 We need help around the house/finca, but not with the B&B. We welcome workawayers from September to June, summer months are just too hot.